PrincetonUniversity/prga/docs/source/workflow.rst

 However, FPGA designers often want to add custom components into the FPGA, for example, real SRAM macros, hard arithmetic units, or even large, complex IP cores like hard CPUs, memory controllers, PCIe interfaces, etc.
-All these components are classified as :ref:`Logic Primitive` s in PRGA, and PRGA users can easily add custom :ref:`Logic Primitive` s at the beginning of their Python script.
+All these components are classified as :ref:`arch:Logic Primitive` s in PRGA, and PRGA users can easily add custom :ref:`arch:Logic Primitive` s at the beginning of their Python script.
 An example FPGA with a hard `PicoRV32`_ CPU and custom negative-edge-triggered flipflops can be found at `examples/fpga/magic/hardpico`_.